ComradeHB/causal-holographic-universe/README.md

 This repository contains the complete simulation code and analysis pipeline for the paper:

-> **"Linear Entanglement Scaling in a Causal Graph Model for de Sitter Holography"**
+> **"Ensemble Statistics of Linear Entanglement Scaling in a Causal Graph Model for de Sitter Holography"**
 > Heidi Anderson (Independent Researcher), February 2026
 > *Submitted to Physical Review E. Preprint available on arXiv.*